What is a BioHip?

 Our regenerative orthopedic patients are seeking stem cell therapy in the following areas:

-For women who are thinking about a neck lift but don’t want surgery, we offer the Regeneris Neck Lift as well as PRP and SVF injections with fat grafts along the jaw bone to lift and sculpt.
+For those who are thinking about a neck lift but don’t want surgery, we offer the Regeneris Neck Lift as well as PRP and SVF injections with fat grafts along the jaw bone to lift and sculpt.
 Results typically last around 18 months to several years, all without ever going under the knife.

 Shoulder pain can cause reduced range of motion and prevent patients from engaging fully in daily life, and can be caused by trauma or injury, arthritis, and other degenerative and age-related conditions.
-Those who suffer from shoulder pain can avoid costly and painful surgeries with cellular therapies.
+Those who suffer from shoulder pain can often avoid costly and painful surgeries with cellular therapies.

 Pain in the hand and elbow can be debilitating, and can prevent patients from participating in activities of daily living.
 Potential has been discovered in application of cellular therapies for pain in the hand and elbow caused by arthritis, tendonitis, or other conditions.